MustardChef/WSABuilds/Guides/WSA-Sideloader.md

 </br>

 ***Step 5.
 It should take a few seconds to install the APK.
-Once it says `The application has been successfully installed`, you can click Open app.***
+Once it says `The application has been successfully installed`, you can click Open app.
+Bundle files may take longer depending on the file size.***

 >**Note** :
 > If WSA is off, WSA Sideloader will start it for you.
 After 30 seconds, the installation will automatically continue.